Are You Legally Responsible for Your Elderly Parents?

 Arrange for Home Care

-If you or your parent do not want to live together or your parent wants to stay in their own house, home care is another common alternative.
-This option is ideal if your parents can no longer maintain their needs and self-care.
+If you or your parents do not want to live together or if they want to stay in their own house, home care is another common alternative.
+This option is ideal if your parents can no longer meet their needs and self-care.

-Home care services can include medical attention, companionship, housekeeping, hygiene, meals, and transportation on a 24/7 basis.
+Home care services can include medical attention, companionship, housekeeping, hygiene, meals, and transportation 24/7.

-Home care will provide services to your parent in the comfort of their home and reduce your responsibilities.
+Home care will provide services to your parents in the comfort of their home and reduce your responsibilities.

 Move Your Parents Into Assisted Living